Akshitwadhwa/SIGN-2-SPEECH/README.md

 - Create React App for the foundation
 - Sign language community for inspiration

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

 **Made with ❤️ for accessibility and inclusion**